alexandre-touret/api-first-workshop/docs/workshop.md

 #### 🛠️ Model Generation

-This chapter only illustrates the model generation at build time.
-We won't include this step in our app's build workflow.
+_This chapter only illustrates the model generation at build time.
+We won't include this step in our app build workflow._

 Run the following command: